The “How Much Is It?” Question

 “What should I do when a prospect asks the “HOW MUCH IS IT?” question?
 No matter how I answer, they never buy.”

-The “How Much Is It” question can be a dangerous one for sales people to handle because there are different scenarios that this question can come up, and each one needs to be responded to a little differently in order to have greater success.
+The “How Much Is It” question can be a dangerous one for salespeople to handle because there are different scenarios that this question can come up with, and each one needs to be responded to a little differently in order to have greater success.